torvalds/linux/Documentation/virt/kvm/devices/xive.rst

   1. Mask all sources (PQ=01) to stop the flow of events.

-  2. Sync the XIVE device with the KVM control KVM_DEV_XIVE_EQ_SYNC to flush any in-flight event notification and to stabilize the EQs.
+  2. Sync the XIVE device with the KVM control KVM_DEV_XIVE_EQ_SYNC to flush any in-flight event analtification and to stabilize the EQs.
 At this stage, the EQ pages are marked dirty to make sure they are transferred in the migration sequence.